Oviya's Big Advice To Bigg Boss 3 Tamil Contestants Imitating Her!

 Oviya was quizzed about the same at a recent media interaction related to her recent release Kalavani 2 opposite Vemal.
 Reportedly, the starlet had some big advice for the contestants of Bigg Boss 3 Tamil.

 Oviya recollected her experience from the first season of Bigg Boss Tamil.
 She mentioned that she went into the show without knowing anything about it and had no idea what was happening outside the house.
 The Kalavani actress added that she did what she felt like inside the house.
-While emphasising on the need to be one's self, Oviya also advised the contestants not to imitate her.
-She also added that she has no friends or foes in the industry and even her enemies have become her friends.
+Admitting that some of the contestants are indeed trying to imitate her, the actress felt that the necessity of doing the same was not needed.
+Further, she asked them to be their natural self.
+She also added that she has no friends or foes in the industry and even her enemies become her friends.

 Meanwhile, Bigg Boss Tamil 3 has entered the third week and the first elimination has already occurred with Fathima Babu moving out of the house.
 Now, as many as 15 contestants are left inside the house and the contest is definitely getting interesting.